 What is ink transfer?

-Transfer is what happens when your hot iron meets the ink of the pattern; the ink melts, gets on your iron, and can be wiped onto your fabric.
+Transfer is what happens when your hot iron meets the ink (or toner) on the pattern; the ink melts, gets on your iron, and can be wiped onto your fabric.
 You will not experience ink transfer problems when using a dry iron with any of the original printed copies of Paper Panache patterns.
 Photocopies and laser prints are those that are likely to cause transfer.
 More information about transfer

 Do you have such-and-such pattern or know

 Please check my AtoZ

 Picture Pattern List, and the Freebie Pattern Search.
 After that, my best advice is to go to yahoo

 foundation quilt pattern" in the search box.
 (Leave off the quotes.)
 That's

 what I would do, and it usually turns up clues